mosterho/GeoLocate/README.md

 ## Basics
-This set of two programs will retrieve basic information about an IP using a web service call.
-They are "geolocate_API.php and "geolocate_CLI.php".
+This set of programs will retrieve basic information about an IP using a web service call.
+They are "geolocate_API.php, "geolocate_CLI.php" and "geolocate_CLI_V2.php".
 The programs in this repository are written in PHP.
 The API program is a modified copy the PHP code in the IP2Location website.

-I currently use the API program to block unwanted IP addresses from accessing my websites.
+The API program can be used to block unwanted IP addresses from accessing websites.
 To use your own version of checking external IPs calling your web pages, embed the API program in a PHP program using "include".

 ## How it works
+The API program flow can be explained by following the fct_geolocate_comprehensive function code.
+1. If an IP address is supplied, use it.
+Otherwise, grab the IP of the calling web client IP.
+2. Test to determine if the IP address is a local/LAN IP (e.g., 192.168.1.1) or is an external/WAN IP.
+	If it's a local IP, set the "is whitelisted?" flag to True.
+	*If it's a WAN IP, retrieve the external IP information, including latitude, longitude, city, etc*
+3. If valid information is retrieved for the WAN IP, check if it's in the whitelist section of the JSON file based on latitude and longitude.
+	Set the "is whitelisted?" flag to True if the latitude/longitude matches an entry, otherwise set the flag to False.
+4. Regardless of the results above, send available information to the logging function.
+This will write an entry into the syslog of the web server.
+5. Return the "is whitelisted?" flag to the calling module/program.

+## Details of the JSON whitelist section
 The program reads a json file that contains a "white list" of latitudes and longitudes to compare with results obtained from the program.
-If you were to look at a map and draw a box surrounding the approximate locations of where an IP address should be allowed, the values correspond to:
+The first (0th entry/element) of the array is a description of the aread to be included.
+For elements 1-4, if you were to look at a map and draw a box surrounding the approximate locations of where an IP address should be allowed, the values correspond to:
-1. upper-left latitude;
+1. upper-left (Northwest) latitude;
-2. upper-left longitude;
+2. upper-left (Northwest) longitude;
-3. lower-right latitude;
+3. lower-right (Southeast) latitude;
-4. lower-right longitude.
+4. lower-right (Southeast) longitude.

-For example, approximate json array values for all of Colorado and all of South Dakota with parts of Iowa, Minnesota and Nebraska (since the south-eastern corner of South Dakota is not a right angle) would be:
+For example, *approximate* json array values for all of Colorado and all of South Dakota with parts of Iowa, Minnesota and Nebraska (since the south-eastern corner of South Dakota is not a right angle) would be:

 {
 	"whitelist_LATLONG": [